nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 * **OK**:
 	`mainoff2.gnd`, `result.gnd`, `diskpic2.gnd`, `phonpic2.gnd`, `padpic2.gnd`, `matchpic.gnd`, `anim.gnd`, `monitor.gnd`, `gndcove2.gnd`, `fax.gnd`

-It looks like certain `.gnd` files are decoded differently—dubious!
+It looks like certain `.gnd` files have display sizes!
 In any case, since `sec2.gnd` appears in the secretary window, let’s apply the same trick and see if the rest of the files can be decoded when their contents are copied into `sec2.gnd`.
 * **OK**:
 	`seas2.gnd`, `seas1.gnd`, `seas3.gnd`, `validpi2.gnd`, `sponsor1.gnd `, `sound.gnd`, `report.gnd`, `options2.gnd`, `gndpane2.gnd`, `gndside2.gnd`, `gndgoal2.gnd`, `tactic.gnd`, `namespic.gnd`
 * **OK (...But Odd Colors)**: